-Alongside our on-the-ground work, we are involved in over 20 conservation alliances and international partnerships to leverage greater impact to protect and restore the planet.
+Alongside our on-the-ground work, we are involved in more than 30 conservation alliances and international partnerships to leverage greater impact.
 Working through partnerships, we protect and restore Earth's most irreplaceable places for biodiversity and recover some of our planet's most threatened and overlooked species.

-A core set of donors cover all of our operational costs, which allows us to invest 100% of additional donations into programs around the world.
+A core set of donors cover our operational costs, which allows us to invest 100% of additional donations into programs around the world.
 With this model, Re:wild also helps to curate and deploy philanthropic resources from individuals, corporations, and foundations in an efficient and effective way.